The Why and How of Certified Mail

 Get Down to Business!

 If you're a business owner, you may want to use certified mail to communicate with clients whose invoices are overdue.
-This is a professional way to handle contracts and other important business documents.
+This is also a professional way to handle contracts and other important business documents.
 Law firms regularly use it to send legal notices and as part of handling real estate transactions.

 Sometimes, It's the Law

 As this proof is legally recognized, financial institutions such as banks and credit unions must use it to send certain types of notifications, including certain legal notices.
 Also, many companies, such as utilities, are required to notify their clients via certified mail of changes in service, policy changes, disconnection notifications, and the like.
 Other organizations, like Home Owner Associates, may be required by law to send certain documents this way.

 Registered mail also provides proof of delivery or attempted delivery, so it’s easy to confuse the two types of mail service.
 So, what's the difference?

 The two main differences are:

 1. Registered mail may take up to two weeks to arrive, unlike certified, which is delivered in the same amount of time as other letters in the same mail class (first class in the case of DocuSend's mail service).
 Why the extra time?
-Because registered provides enhanced security, it's protected under lock and key.
+Because registered provides enhanced security, so it's protected under lock and key.

 2. Registered mail can only be sent from the post office, not from an online service.
 Certified Mail can be initiated at USPS or from a mail service like DocuSend that does business with the post office.

 Why Should I Prefer DocuSend as My Online Certified Mail Service?

 - There's no signup, no contract, no monthly fee to use our cloud-based mailroom.

 - It's simple to prepare your document for mailing.
 All you have to do is save it as a PDF file.